danielwertheim/mynatsclient/README.md

 - Request-Response
 - Queue groups

+## Samples
+There's a separate repo for [the samples](https://github.com/danielwertheim/mynatsclient-samples)

 ## .NET and .NET Core
 Two different DLL's are provided.
 One for traditional **.NET4.5+** and one for **.NET Core** via .NET Standard 1.6.